-Sam Blumenfeld created the Alpha-Phonics program many years ago, and it has been published by a few different publishers over the years.
-You can read my reviews of the currently available versions of the program published by Storehouse Press and Paradigm for more details about the methodology, since they are all very similar.
-Blumenfeld (now deceased) most recently published it under the title Blumenfeld’s Phonics for Success, and you can purchase that book through the publisher’s website.
+Sam Blumenfeld (now deceased) created the Alpha-Phonics program many years ago, and it has been published by a few different publishers over the years.
+You can read my reviews of the currently available versions of the program published by Storehouse Press and Paradigm, which are all very similar.
+You can also purchase a PDF version titled Blumenfeld’s Alpha-Phonics Workbook through the publisher’s website.
 (I explain why you might do so later in this review.)

 Alpha-Phonics provides comprehensive phonics instruction in a simple, straightforward manner.
 Rules are presented along with lists of words and syllables, and eventually, sentences.
 A parent works through lessons with his or her child, working from the book, or a parent can assist a child as they work through Blumenfeld’s Alpha-Phonics online.

 The methodology is solid phonics.
 Alpha-Phonics teaches 44 different sounds for the letters of the alphabet.
 It teaches basic phonic rules, but not so many rules as we find in other programs like All About Reading or Foundations (Logic of English).
 Blending is taught via the vowel-consonant method, with initial consonants added next: e.g., "am" taught first, followed by "Sam" and "ham."
 Words are taught in families (e.g., an, ban, can, Dan, fan, Jan).
 However, many nonsense syllables are included in the early stages to help students develop phonetic fluency.
 Some of the practice lists of such syllables get quite silly as students read through syllables and words like gab, gac, gack, gad, gaf, gag, gal, gam, gan, gap, gas, gat, gav, gax, and gaz.
 Students practice with quite a few such lists, but they also move quickly into reading actual sentences.